Gadsden State Community College

 NUR 203 Nursing Through the Lifespan III (6SH)

-NUR 204 Transition into Nursing Practice (4SH)
+NUR 204 Role Transition for the Registered Nurse (4SH)

 Total Hours Required for Degree 72